Our Lowest Wage & The Lowest Wage Challenge

 Nisolo currently operates across four countries, including the U.S., Peru, Mexico, and Kenya.
 We are on a journey toward ensuring that the lowest wages everywhere we operate are 3rd party verified living wages.
 We are not there yet, but here’s what we know thus far:

 While we have put a lot of time and research into the remainder of our supply chain outside of Peru, these figures have not yet been 3rd party verified.
-Taking a stand for accountability in the industry and all that 3rd party verification can teach you, we are planning to pursue 3rd party verification throughout the remainder of our supply chain over the next two years.
+Taking a stand for accountability in the industry and all that 3rd party verification can teach you, we are planning to pursue 3rd party verification throughout the remainder of our supply chain.

 Because of the ways we have seen firsthand countless times how receiving a living wage can completely transform the wellbeing of entire families, our hope is that one day, all brands will openly share the lowest wages within their factories and begin working toward making them 3rd party verified living wages.